Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking

 \section{Pilot Study Details}

-The TEE framework is most useful when researchers can plan a full factorial pipeline from cheap pilot data.
+TEE is most useful when researchers can plan a full factorial pipeline from cheap pilot data.
 This section validates that pilot-scale variance estimates recover the qualitative D-study conclusions of a full run, so a small pilot suffices for design choices that the full pipeline then confirms quantitatively.

 We use the Likert ideology demonstration (150 items, 5 prompt variants, 3 temperatures, 3 judges, 3 replications; 20,250 calls) as the testbed.
 A 30-item, 3-variant subset of the full-run data stands in for the pilot, and we compare its D-study projections to the full-run results.
-Because the pilot is a subsample of the same items, this test asks whether small-sample variance estimates translate into accurate D-study projections; it does not test how a pilot drawn from completely different items would generalize.
+Because the pilot is a subsample of the same items, this test asks whether small-sample variance estimates translate into accurate D-study projections.
+It does not test how a pilot drawn from completely different items would generalize.

-The pilot recovers the full-run decomposition cleanly.
-The dominant component, within-category item heterogeneity, is estimated within 4\% relative error (pilot 63.0\% vs.\ full 65.4\%), and the rank ordering of the top three components (within-category item, residual, interactions) is preserved.
+The pilot recovers the qualitative D-study story.
+Both pilot and full run identify judge-model design sensitivity and within-category item heterogeneity as the two dominant contributors to $\Var(\hat\theta)$.
+Quantitative shares shift between the two designs because the divisors differ: the pilot allocates 42.4\% to judge model and 48.6\% to within-category item, while the full run allocates 54.4\% and 27.0\% (the larger $N$ in the full run shrinks $\sigma^2_\delta/N$ faster than $\sigma^2_\lambda/M$ at fixed $M$, raising the judge-model share).
 A pilot-scale run ($N = 30$, $V = 3$, $H = 3$, $M = 3$, $R = 3$; 2,430 calls) thus recovers the qualitative guidance that a 20,250-call full run confirms quantitatively.
-Practitioners can treat D-study projections as directional guidance accurate to within 20 - 30\% for small components at pilot scale, with tighter precision (under 10\%) for the dominant component.
+Practitioners can treat D-study projections as directional guidance accurate to within 20 - 30\% at pilot scale, with the rank ordering of the top two components stable across designs.

-Running a pilot and plugging the estimated components into standard errors yields valid confidence intervals; the underlying variance itself is unchanged.
+Running a pilot and plugging the estimated components into standard errors yields valid confidence intervals.
+The underlying variance itself is unchanged.
 Realizing the precision gains from averaging over multiple prompts and judges requires deploying the full factorial pipeline.
 Section~\ref{si:checklist} operationalizes these recommendations as a three-tier reporting checklist.